I’m having a massive issue trying to figure out what to replace my cracked old cheap office chair with.

 I have close to no sense for aesthetics and graphics, so I dont need big 2ndary monitor most of the time

-with test driven development I dont need to scroll up and down on site too often and I am satisfied with editor and test result view :smiley:
+with test driven development I dont need to scroll up and down on site too often and I am satisfied with editor and test result view

 Of course from time to time I am forced to work with big monitor and position templates, but most of the time I spent on wiring things up and for that you dont need to see graphics, just compare expected String/Number results

 Yeah, I get what you mean.
 I deliberately keep actively thinking about my posture though.
-That’s kind of a habit I’ve taken on during my early highschool years when some cute girl told me she did not fancy my slouching :slight_smile: Not kidding :smile:
+That’s kind of a habit I’ve taken on during my early highschool years when some cute girl told me she did not fancy my slouching Not kidding

 I think swimming helps.
 I’ve actually been living on a sailboat for the past 3 years so swimming is kind of my wake up thing.
 If you have a pool you can subscribe to, it really does begin showing its benefits within the first couple of weeks since your back becomes inherently stronger.